cyanzhong/docs.taio.app/docs/README.md

 We will keep this documentation updated to accommodate changes to the app, please stay tuned for our [Release Notes](rn.md).

-## FAQs
+## FAQ

-Some questions are asked a lot, we have prepared a [FAQs](faq.md) list for them and will keep it updated in the future.
+Some questions are asked a lot, we have prepared a [FAQ](faq.md) list for them and will keep it updated in the future.

 ## Contact Us